 WordPress Education and Development

 Mario Peshev is a big player in the WordPress space and a good buddy of ours.
 He’s the founder of DevriX and in charge of onboarding new customers, refining the WordPress architecture and fine tuning their digital strategy.
 Mario has been building web applications and software solutions professionally for 12 years.
 He’s contributed to the WordPress Core since WordPress 3.7, is the author of over 20 free plugins for the WordPress community and has been the organiser of WordCamps in Europe for numerous years.
-I wanted to pick his brains about what has helped him starting a web development business and getting to where he is today.
+I wanted to pick his brains about what has helped him starting a web development company and getting to where he is today.

 Thanks for agreeing to an interview with us Mario.
 I know you have a jam-packed schedule!
 Your background is in Java, PHP and Python development.
 What was it that made you choose to work almost exclusively with WordPress these days?